 How the Test will Feel

-A Pap smear may cause some discomfort, similar to menstrual cramps.
+A Pap test causes little to no discomfort for most women.
+It can cause some discomfort, similar to menstrual cramps.
 You may also feel some pressure during the exam.

 You may bleed a little bit after the test.